OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br/>

-Example 4.9: pcap contains traffic recorded from an Active Directory (AD) environment with a fake domain name.
+**Example 4.9**: pcap contains traffic recorded from an Active Directory (AD) environment with a fake domain name.
 In the environment, a Wins client's Z: drive is mapped to a shared folder on the Domain Controller (DC).
 Someone dragged a file named 2021-calendar-blank.xlsx from the Z: drive to the desktop on the Windows client. <br/>

 Open pcap > export SMB objects: File > Export Object > SMB > select the file that show 100% in the content type > save the SMB export. <br/>
 After exporting, WS automatically directs to the frame (Read Reponse) that was exported.
 Follow TCP stream > no meaningful information so ignore the ascii text and scroll up the data stream to look in the Info column details > verify the file type in Kali terminal.